 Sometimes, there may be a valid reason a party did not satisfy the conditions of a contract.
 Common defenses to breach of contract matters can include duress, unconscionability, and substantial performance.
 A party may also be excused from a contract if the other side breached the agreement first, or there was a mutual mistake at the time the contract was executed.
 In addition, if a party revoked the offer before the other had accepted it, the contract would be void.

 Not every breach of contract issue must be litigated in the courtroom — negotiation, mediation, and arbitration can be efficient alternative dispute resolution methods to reach a resolution without the expense of litigation.
-At Litico Law Group, our breach of contract lawyer carefully evaluates each case to determine the best course of action to pursue to reach a positive outcome.
+At Litico Law Group, our attorneys carefully evaluate each case to determine the best course of action to pursue to reach a positive outcome.
 Not only do we have a reputation for being skilled negotiators, but our attorneys are highly effective courtroom advocates when litigation would secure the most favorable results.

 If you are a party to a breach of contract dispute, it’s crucial to have a diligent business attorney by your side who can advise you of your rights and remedies.
 Located in Rolling Meadows, Litico Law Group is committed to serving the needs of individuals, entrepreneurs, and small business owners in Illinois.
 Applying our wide breadth of knowledge and business acumen, we are dedicated to helping you achieve your goals.
-We welcome you to contact us or give us a call at 847-307-5942 for a consultation to learn how we can assist you.
+We welcome you to schedule a consultation, contact us online or give us a call at (847) 307-5942 to learn how we can assist you.